tksh164/azure-demo-scripts-templates/arm-templates/key-vault-vm-managed-identity/README.md

 ## Template overview

-This template deploys a VM and Key Vault.
+This template deploys a VM and a Key Vault.
 Also, store to Key Vault the VM's admin password as a secret.

 ## Use the secret